tsinghua-fib-lab/GenNet_scientific_data/README.md

 To run the program, you need to provide the necessary command-line arguments based on your requirements.
 Here's an example command to run the program:

 ```
-./comm -config /path/to/config/file -job job0 -listen localhost:51402
+./GenNet -config /path/to/config/file -job job0 -listen localhost:51402
 ```

 Make sure to replace /path/to/config/file with the actual path to your configuration file if required.
 Additionally, you can adjust the values of the command-line arguments according to your specific needs.

-Note: The command assumes that the comm executable file is located in the current directory.
+Note: The command assumes that the GenNet executable file is located in the current directory.
 If it's in a different directory, you' ll need to provide the correct path to the executable file.

 ## How to Use GenNet